cbcrc/LinkIt/why-without-how.md

 In order to avoid the [select N + 1 problem](http://stackoverflow.com/questions/97197/what-is-the-n1-selects-issue) in the third query of the above example, the tag ids of each blog post and of each media of each blog post will be loaded in one single batch.

 ### Support polymorphism out of the box
 A polymorphic reference is a reference toward an object that can be of many different types.
-For example, `BlogPost` has a property named MultimediaContent that reference either a Media or an Image.
+For example, `BlogPost` has a property named `MultimediaContent` that reference either a `Media` or an `Image`.
 Polymorphic references are typically difficult to handle, but LinkIt support them out of the box.

 ### Favor convention over configuration
 LinkIt uses a declarative syntaxe in order to define how different types of object must be loaded and linked together.
 Working with LinkIt is closer to working with configuration files than writing imperative code.